PerMedCoE/permedcoe/README.md

                             Workflow manager flags (default: None)
     ```

+#### Option template:

-- And it is also available to create a skeleton of a building block or an application:
+- It available to create a skeleton of a building block or an application:

   ```shell
   $ permedcoe template -h